Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation_on_Nanoscale_Phenomena_/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/.
+For "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/.
 The dynamics simulation codes are,
 (1) "Relativistic and Electromagnetic Molecular Dynamics Simulation